 Instead of installing one or more additional operating systems alongside macOS, consider using a virtual machine with VMware or VirtualBox.
 Virtual machines allow you to install any operating system inside its own isolated environment by simulating a computer.
 You can dedicate physical resources to it, and even allow network access inside the virtual environment.

-❤️ Monitor Your Drive’s Health
+❤️ Monitor Your Drive’s Status

 At some point, your drive will start to fail.
 A dying disk drive will start to show symptoms like erratic performance and disappearing files.
 If you start to notice your drive acting a bit weird, it’s important that you stop using the disk and immediately backup or move your data to a new drive.
 Any writing, formatting, or creation of new partitions to the disk could be detrimental to your data once your hard drive starts to fail.

 External drives can be partitioned too.
 When removing any sort of external storage media, it’s imperative that you safely eject the drive before removing it from the machine.
 If the drive is in the middle of a writing process, it can corrupt not only the data but the partition on the drive itself.

 - Slow Data Access – Your Mac is taking extra long to access files that were otherwise quick to access before.